 Use Trackpad Handwriting to write Chinese or Cantonese on Mac

-If you have a trackpad, you can use the Trackpad to write Simplified or Traditional Chinese characters, punctuation, and emoji with your finger.
-You can also use the Handwriting - Cantonese input source to write Cantonese, punctuation, and emoji with your finger.
-As you write Chinese or Cantonese, macOS learns your word choices and presents you with more accurate options in the Candidate bar.
+If you have a trackpad, you can use it to write Simplified or Traditional Chinese characters, Cantonese characters, punctuation, and emoji with your finger.
+As you write Chinese or Cantonese, macOS learns your word choices and presents you with more accurate options in the candidate bar.

-After you set up a Handwriting input source, when the Trackpad Handwriting window is active, macOS recognizes strokes as you draw them on the trackpad.
-The window shows matching characters and punctuation symbols in a single row on top, with the closest match in the upper-left corner.
+After you set up a Handwriting input source and activate the Trackpad Handwriting window, macOS recognizes strokes as you draw them on the trackpad.
+The window shows matching characters, punctuation, and emoji in a single row on top, with the closest match in the upper-left corner.

-On your Mac, click the Input menu in the menu bar, then choose the Handwriting input source you added.
-Optionally, press Control-Shift-Space bar.
+To open the Trackpad Handwriting window, click the Input menu in the menu bar and choose the Handwriting input source you added, or press Control-Shift-Space bar.

 If your Mac has a Touch Bar, and you customized the Control Strip by adding the Handwriting button , tap the button to open the Trackpad Handwriting window.
 To learn how to change the Control Strip, see Customize the Touch Bar.

-Note: When the Trackpad Handwriting window is open, you can’t see or move the pointer on the screen.
-To use the pointer without closing the window, press the Esc (Escape) key.
+Important: When the Trackpad Handwriting window is open, you can’t see or move the pointer on the screen.
+Press the Esc (Escape) key to pause handwriting and use the pointer, without closing the window.

 Use your finger to draw a character or a punctuation symbol on the trackpad.